AIM-Harvard/pyradiomics/README.md

 Detailed installation instructions, as well as instructions for installing PyRadiomics on Windows are available in the [documentation](http://pyradiomics.readthedocs.io/en/latest/installation.html).

+### Docker

+A PyRadiomics [Docker](https://www.docker.com/) can be created:

+    docker build -t radiomics/notebook .

+The `radiomics/notebook` Docker has an exposed volume (`/data`) that can be mapped to the host system directory.
+For example, to mount the current directory:

+    docker run --rm -it --publish 8888:8888 -v `pwd`:/data radiomics/notebook

+or for a less secure notebook, skip the randomly generated token

+    docker run --rm -it --publish 8888:8888 -v `pwd`:/data radiomics/notebook start-notebook.sh --NotebookApp.token=''

+and open the local webpage at http://localhost:8888/ with the current directory at http://localhost:8888/tree/data.

 ### Usage

 PyRadiomics can be easily used in a Python script through the `featureextractor`